-Research Training Award for Postdoctoral Fellows Program Synopsis
+Research Training Award for PhD Students Program Synopsis

-The purpose of this funding program is to support growth and innovation in the next generation of diverse cancer researchers across Canada at the Postdoctoral level.
+The purpose of this funding program is to support growth and innovation in the next generation of diverse cancer researchers across Canada at the master's, PhD and postdoctoral levels.
 Our Research Training Awards seek to build inclusive capacity in cancer research and recognizing this, we support Black and Indigenous applicants to apply for this opportunity.
-This program will support individuals in conducting cancer related research while fostering long term connections with Canada's cancer research ecosystem through a combination of exposures to other disciplines, knowledge translation, engagement, and mentorship opportunities.
+Other eligible scholars in training are welcome to apply.
+This program will support individuals in conducting cancer related research while fostering long term connections with Canada's cancer research ecosystem through a combination of exposures to other disciplines, knowledge translation, mentorship engagement and opportunities.